sarahmul/BioStatsBasics/README.md

     * The Law of Large Numbers and
     * Central Limit Theorem

+* Note: There is an equivalent R/R-studio file (RVDistSamp.R)

 ## Intro to Inferential Statistics:Parametric and Non-Parametric
 *  iPython notebook (InferentialStats.ipynb) describes:
     * One Sample, Two Sample, and Paired Tests for Continuous and Discrete data
       - Parametric
       - Non-parametric

+* Note: There is an equivalent R/R-studio file (InferentialStats.R)